WPgenWeakest Precondition Generator

 wp t1 (fun vwp t2 Q) ==> wp (trm_seq t1 t2) Q.

 The intention is for wpgen to admit the same semantics as wp.
-We thus expect the definition of wpgen (trm_seq t1 t2) Q to have a similar shape as wp t1 (fun v wp t2 Q).
+We thus expect the definition of wpgen (trm_seq t1 t2) Q to have a similar shape to wp t1 (fun v wp t2 Q).

 We therefore define wpgen (trm_seq t1 t2) Q as wpgen t1 (fun v wpgen t2 Q).
-The definition of wpgen is thus extended as follows:
+The definition of wpgen is extended as follows:

 Fixpoint wpgen (t:trm) (Q:valhprop) : hprop :=